 However, that is not all, and doctors may need to carry out other surgical interventions to promote healing, like wound debridement (removing dead tissues and promoting healing).
 Some people may also require plastic surgery and other similar interventions.

-To conclude, leg ulcers may occur due to many disease conditions like diabetes, varicose veins, deep vein thrombosis, atherosclerosis, etc. In addition, these ulcers may occur due to either arterial or venous insufficiency caused by these illnesses.
+To conclude, leg ulcers may occur due to many disease conditions like diabetes, varicose veins, deep vein thrombosis, atherosclerosis, etc. In addition, these non healing leg and foot ulcers may occur due to either arterial or venous insufficiency caused by these illnesses.
 Thus, the treatment must focus on managing the systemic ailment that caused the vascular disease and endovascular intervention to promote quick healing of leg ulcers.
 Endovascular interventions can also help prevent future episodes and provide prolonged relief.

 References